8bitpineapple/Block_Steam/README.md

 It then adds the firewall rule

 If for some reason Steams directory is not found in the registy and the rule needs to be made, it will just say echo Steam not found in the registry.
+You will have to manually load your firewall and create the rule "Block_Steam"